salaboy/kcd-spain-2024/README.md

 But.. none of those addresses are accessible with further configurations :(

-Because we know that Openfunction is using Knative Serving we can get the address:
+Because we know that Openfunction is using Knative Serving, we can get the address:

 ```
 kubectl get ksvc